Brandy Norwood: 2015–2020: Broadway and B7

 In November 2016, Norwood became the second recipient of the Lady of Soul Award at the Soul Train Music Awards.
 Her stripped-down nine-minute song medley was met with praise.
 Two months later, Norwood competed with her brother Ray J on the FOX reality cooking series My Kitchen Rules.
 In July 2018, Norwood became a series regular on the Fox musical drama television series Star.
 She played the role of Cassie, starting as a recurring role in the second season, and remained a series regular until the series' ending in 2019.
 The same year, she appeared on "Optimistic", a Sounds of Blackness cover that preceded the self-titled debut of supergroup August Greene, consisting of Common, Robert Glasper and Karriem Riggins, as well as on Dutch DJ's Lucas & Steve's "I Could Be Wrong", a dance-heavy rework of her 1994 single "I Wanna Be Down" that became a minor hit on the dance charts.

 In 2019, Norwood was honored with the BMI President's Award at the BMI R&B/Hip-Hop Awards, organized by Broadcast Music, Inc. In June, she appeared on Canadian singer Daniel Caesar's second album Case Study 01, lending vocals to their duet "Love Again".
 Released as a single, it earned them a Grammy Award nomination for Best R&B Performance at the 62nd awards ceremony and reached the top of the Billboard Adult R&B Songs chart, becoming Norwood's first song to do so.
-In September 2019, she released the buzz single "Freedom Rings" which was released to coincide with the 25th anniversary of her self-titled debut album.
+In September 2019, she released the buzz single "Freedom Rings" which was released to coincide with the 25th anniversary of her self-titled debut album. in August 2019, Norwood revealed she had been in the recording studio working on a song with Justin Timberlake, Ray J and Pharrell Williams.
+However, the song remained unreleased.